reflex-dev/reflex-web/docs/wrapping-react/imperative-api.md

 ### 2. Create a JSAPIVar Reference

 Define an api property that will create the `JSAPIVar` instance.
-This property serve as the effective link between your Python API and the JavaScript object:
+This property serves as the effective link between your Python API and the JavaScript object:

 ```python
 @property